.avif)

 Once water reaches immobilizer-related components, problems begin.

+This is where confusion starts.
 The key warning symbol does not automatically mean the key is faulty.

-“The immobilizer cannot verify authorization.”
+It actually means:“The immobilizer cannot verify authorization.”

 This failure can be caused by: